 I’m sure you’ve heard this one before but it bears repeating.
 Remember that your child acts impulsively and often REGRETS what he’s done the minute you catch him.
 Out of a desire to stay consistent, you need to follow through with punishment but remember that doing it angrily will only create a rebellious attitude in your child.
 Disciplining your child in anger will lead him/her to move from impulsive misbehaviors to intentional misbehaviors.
 Imagine if your spouse berated you every time you made a mistake.
 Eventually, you would stop trying to please him.
 Also remember that just as you are using these techniques to teach your child self-control, God is using your child’s behavior to teach you love and patience.

-Okay, this may not be that simple at first.
-Doing chores with a child -especially a young child can be, shall we say.. somewhat unproductive?
-But here's the deal, we all know that giving children chores teaches responsibility but sometimes doing the task yourself is quicker and easier.
-Instead, you could choose a third option.
-Assign your child a chore and then offer to help.
+So next time you assign your child a chore, Offer to help!
 For example, this week, his/her job is to load the dishwasher after dinner.
 While finishing up dinner, say something like “You’re on dish duty tonight.
 Would you mind if I help you?”

 1. The dishes get done without a fight.

 2. Your child feels like you’re on his/her team

 3. You’ve bought yourself an in for one on one time.

 4. You get the opportunity to teach them to do the job properly.

 Sometimes, the better choice is to simply play with them.